Summary of Product Characteristics Updated 15-Oct-2020 | Sandoz Limited

 Serum calcium is normalised when treatment is discontinued.

 The risk of hypercalcaemia is minimal when the dose recommendations are followed.

 Calcipotriol should not be used on the face, as it may cause skin irritation.
 The patient must be instructed in correct use of the product to avoid accidental transfer to the face and eyes.
 Hands must be washed after each application to avoid accidental transfer to these areas.

 In view of a possible effect on calcium metabolism, the addition of penetration-promoting substances (such as salicylic acid) to the ointment is not permitted.
 Occlusion is undesirable for the same reason.

-UV exposure during treatment with calcipotriol, physicians are recommended to advise patients to limit or avoid excessive exposure to either natural or artificial sunlight.
+During treatment with calcipotriol, physicians are recommended to advise patients to limit or avoid excessive exposure to either natural or artificial sunlight.
 Calcipotriol should be used with UV radiation only if the physician and patient consider that the potential benefits outweigh the potential risks (see section 5.3).

 Due to lack of data, calcipotriol should be avoided in patients with severe liver and kidney disease (see section 4.3).

 Calcipotriol Ointment 50micrograms/g contains 10 mg propylene glycol per gram of ointment.